digitalinteraction/catalyst-trello-scraper/README.md

 # Run unit tests
 # -> Looks for files named `*.spec.ts` in the src directory
 npm run test

-# Generate the table of contents for this readme
-npm run gen-readme-toc
 ```

 ### Irregular use